iaretechnician/barebones-masterserver-wiki/Starting-A-New-Project-(VS-2015).md

-This section will cover how you should setup your project for easy development
+This section will cover how you should setup your project for easy development.

+:star: Result of this tutorial should be included in the asset you acquired.
+If you're lazy, you can just copy the whole solution and work with it there :)

 ## Create a New Solution